ds300/derivablejs/README.md

 *DISCLAIMER: At the time of writing, these comparisons are valid to the best of my knowledge.
 If you use or maintain one of the mentioned libraries and discover that this section is out of date or full of lies in the first place, please let me know and I'll edit or annotate where appropriate.*

 [Javelin](https://github.com/tailrecursion/javelin) has similar functionality to Havelock but is eager and requires manual memory management.
-It also uses funky macro juju to infer the derivation graph structure, which limits derivation graphs to internally-static structures which must be composed lexically.
+It also uses funky macro juju to infer the structure of derivation graphs.
+This means graphs can only be composed lexically, i.e. at compile time.
 A simple, if utterly contrived, example of why this is a downside:

 ```clojure
 (ns test-javelin